What is Fast Fashion?

 Finally, consumers can research the products before buying them to ensure they are sustainably sourced and produced.
 At the end of the day, it all comes down to consumers putting in the effort to care about the harmful effects of fast fashion and make a conscious effort to change that.

 At the core of fast fashion is the supply and demand of the associated trends.
 Previously, there were said to be two fashion seasons, which have now grown into 52 micro-seasons.
-It is due to the demand for the next new trend as consumers follow the top world stages of fashion.
-It is a race by retailers to see who can produce the next trend the fastest and for the most affordable price.
+This is due to the demand for the next new trend as consumers follow the top world stages of fashion.
+It is a race by the retailers to see who can produce the next trend the fastest and for the most affordable price.

 The apparel industry is expected to reach $3 trillion in value by 2030, up from $1.9 trillion in 2019.
 Such numbers show the extreme weight society is continuing to put on fashion and consumerism with no end in sight.